murillowelsi/ctal-tta-docs/pages/sample-exam–questions/question-19.md

 The airport operator is the customer for the project and has indicated that the system must run fast even under peak morning and evening loads.
 A fully representative test environment has been made available for the system integration tests and a specialist tools team has been set up to support the functional and nonfunctional testing.
 Some of the functional tests for systems integration have already been implemented but progress is slow.

-**Based on this information, which of the following topics are you MOST likely to include in the system test plan?**
+**Based on this information, which of the following topics are you MOST likely to identify as risks in the system integration test plan?**

     a.
 Stakeholder requirements
     b.
 Required tool acquisition and training